VARIABLE INTEREST ENTITIES AND EQUITY INVESTMENTS AND ADVANCES

 Combined Condensed Financial Statements

-Summarized financial information for the Company’s equity investments and advances in Dart as of December 31, 2016 and 2015 and for the years ended December 31, 2016, 2015 and 2014 was as follows (in thousands):
+Summarized financial information for the Company’s equity investments and advances in Dart as of December 31, 2017 and 2016 and for the years ended December 31, 2017, 2016 and 2015 was as follows (in thousands):

-Summarized financial information for the Company’s equity investments and advances in all other investees as of December 31, 2016 and 2015 and for the years ended December 31, 2016, 2015 and 2014 was as follows (in thousands):
+Summarized financial information for the Company’s equity investments and advances in all other investees as of December 31, 2017 and 2016 and for the years ended December 31, 2017, 2016 and 2015 was as follows (in thousands):

 Dart.
 Era DHS LLC, a wholly owned subsidiary of the Company, acquired 49% of the capital stock of Dart Helicopter Services LLC (“Dart Helicopters”), a sales, marketing and parts manufacturing organization based in North America that engineers and manufactures after-market parts and equipment for sale to helicopter manufacturers and operators.
 During 2009, the Company provided a $0.3 million loan to Dart Helicopters with a maturity of June 2012 at an annual interest rate of 5.0%, which was payable quarterly with principal due at maturity.
 On February 28, 2011, the Company made an additional investment of $5.0 million in Dart Helicopters, and on July 31, 2011, contributed its ownership in Dart Helicopters to Dart in exchange for a 50% economic and voting interest in Dart and a note receivable of $5.1 million.
-The note receivable had a balance of $3.2 million at December 31, 2016 and bears interest at a rate of 4.0% per annum, requires quarterly principal and interest payments and matures on July 31, 2023.
-During the years ended December 31, 2016, 2015 and 2014, the Company purchased $1.9 million, $2.1 million and $3.6 million, respectively, of products from Dart.
+The note receivable had a balance of $2.8 million at December 31, 2017 and bears interest at a rate of 4.0% per annum, requires quarterly principal and interest payments and matures on July 31, 2023.
+During the years ended December 31, 2017, 2016 and 2015, the Company purchased $2.0 million, $1.9 million and $2.1 million, respectively, of products and services from Dart.

 Era Training Center.
 Era Training Center LLC (“Era Training Center”) operates flight training devices and provides training services to the Company and third-party customers.
-During the years ended December 31, 2016, 2015 and 2014, the Company provided helicopter, management and other services to the joint venture totaling $0.2 million, $0.4 million and $0.4 million, respectively, and incurred $0.6 million, $0.5 million and $0.7 million, respectively, for simulator fees.
-Era Training Center has a $4.0 million note with the Company secured by two flight simulators which bears interest at 6.0% per annum and requires quarterly payments of $0.1 million until January 2026.
+During the years ended December 31, 2017, 2016 and 2015, the Company provided helicopter, management and other services to the joint venture totaling $0.2 million, $0.2 million and $0.4 million, respectively, and incurred $0.5 million, $0.6 million and $0.5 million, respectively, for simulator fees.
+Era Training Center has a $3.7 million note with the Company secured by two flight training devices which bears interest at 6.0% per annum and requires quarterly payments of $0.1 million until January 2026.

 The entire disclosure for equity method investments and joint ventures.
 Equity method investments are investments that give the investor the ability to exercise significant influence over the operating and financial policies of an investee.
 Joint ventures are entities owned and operated by a small group of businesses as a separate and specific business or project for the mutual benefit of the members of the group.